thesmythgroup/vue-toolkit/packages/aws-auth/README.md

 ## Credits

 `@vue-toolkit/aws-auth` is a project by [TSG](https://thesmythgroup.com/), a full-service digital agency taking software from concept to launch.
-Our powerhouse team of designers and engineers build iOS, Android, and Web apps across many industries.
+Our powerhouse team of designers and engineers build iOS, Android, and web apps across many industries.